Kitware/vtk-js/Documentation/content/docs/setup.md

 title: Setup
 ---

-This documentation will explain how to create a new Web project that can leverage vtk-js.
+This documentation will explain how to create a new Web project that can leverage vtk-js using Webpack and npm.

+## Creation of the Project structure

 ``` bash
 $ mkdir MyWebProject